-Then I recall reading in the Medicine Cards book that many native Americans called the turkey the “Give-Away Eagle” because it gave so much of itself to nourish the People.4 Inspired by the noble turkey, members of native tribes engage in give-away ceremonies when a “tribal member may gladly give away all that he or she owns, and do without in order to help the People.”4 Quite a contrast to modern times where we so-called civilized people scramble to acquire more and more for ourselves.
+Then I recall reading about a very different characterization of the turkey in Medicine Cards4.
+Many native Americans called the turkey the “Give-Away Eagle” because it gave so much of itself to nourish the People.
+Inspired by the noble turkey, members of native tribes engage in give-away ceremonies when a “tribal member may gladly give away all that he or she owns, and do without in order to help the People.”4

-That’s what advertisers want us to believe, anyway.
+And yet, GIVING does give me joy.
 One sign of hope I’ve seen in this pandemic is a boom in community giving.
 As more and more neighbors were losing jobs and becoming food insecure, a community fridge popped up in our community.
 It’s restocked as soon as it’s depleted.
-Neighbors also drop off food and supplies on my patio for pickup by devoted volunteers who deliver it to unhoused and hungry neighbors.

 As I sit here with the remains of my noble bird and the dregs of the cooking sherry, I think of us all, giving what and when we can.
 Perhaps the life of a free-range turkey represents the best any of us can hope for in this world.
 Roaming sweet green pastures.
 Being treated like family.
-Opportunities to share our gifts.
-And a thoughtful person to muse over our virtues after we depart.
+And someone to give thanks for our gifts after we depart.

 May I learn to be as generous as the Give-Away Eagle, the noble turkey.

 2Franklin proposed an image of “Moses standing on the shore, and extending his hand over the sea, thereby causing the same to overwhelm pharaoh who is sitting in an open chariot” along with the motto “Rebellion to Tyrants is Obedience to God.” “>Dictionary.com